 For this reason, it’s best to avoid green tea from China and rather choose green tea from Japan as Japan is less polluted and produces cleaner green teas.

 However, that is not to say that all Chinese green teas are bad, not at all.
-There are some tea producing regions in China which are not that polluted (or not polluted at all) and much cleaner – this is something for you to investigate if you want to buy Chinese green tea.
-But to be on a safe side, buy Japanese green tea, which contains less harmful toxins (or no toxins at all).
+There are some tea producing regions in China which are not that polluted (or not polluted at all) and much cleaner.
+You can actually buy some really good quality Chinese green tea but it’s certainly not easy and you will have to do a bit of research (I recommend you start by looking at Teavivre).
+But to be on the safe side, it’s normally better to buy Japanese green tea, which contains less harmful toxins (or no toxins at all).

 Pesticides are commonly used to grow green tea and if you are looking to buy the best quality green tea, make sure it’s organic.
 Like this, you at least have one thing less to worry about.
 You don’t want to drink green tea with the addition of pesticides, do you?
 But make sure that the organic green tea you buy is certified organic as otherwise, you may not be getting genuine organic green tea.

 When buying organic green tea also pay attention to its origins – if it comes from a polluted region in China, it can still be contaminated with various toxins.